mchmarny/dapr-pipeline/README.md

 #### Twitter

-To query Twitter API you will also need the consumer key and secret.
+To use the Dapr twitter binding you will need the consumer key and secret.
 You can get these by registering a Twitter application [here](https://developer.twitter.com/en/apps/create).

 #### Cognitive Services